Fast and high-fidelity transfer of edge states via dynamical control of topological phases and effects of dissipation: Introduction

-In this work, we theoretically propose a high-fidelity method for transferring one-dimensional topological edge states by dynamically moving a domain wall of topological numbers.
-We focus on a one-dimensional discrete-time quantum walk with two internal states (QW)~\cite{PhysRevA.48.1687, Meyer1996, Kempe01072003, doi:10.1137/S0097539705447311, Edge_Kitagawa2012} due to its experimentally feasibility~\cite{KNIGHT2003147, PhysRevA.68.020301, PhysRevA.69.012310, Roldan15122005, PhysRevA.78.042304, PhysRevLett.108.010502, Crespi2013, PhysRevLett.103.090504, science.1174436, PhysRevLett.104.100503, Matjeschk_2012}.
-The QW possess nontrivial topological phases\cite{PhysRevA.82.033429, PhysRevB.84.195139, Kitagawa2012, PhysRevB.88.121406, PhysRevB.102.035418}, and their topological number can be easily changed in various experiments.
-Therefore, we can vary the position of the domain wall by changing parameters over time and space, and then the edge states move accordingly.
-We specifically study the edge states of QW on a moving domain wall of the topological numbers at a constant velocity.
+In this work, we theoretically propose a high-fidelity protocol to transfer topological edge states by dynamically moving a domain wall between regions with different topological numbers in one dimension.
+We focus on a one-dimensional discrete-time quantum walk with two internal states (QW, in short), ~\cite{PhysRevA.48.1687, Meyer1996, Kempe01072003, doi:10.1137/S0097539705447311, Edge_Kitagawa2012} due to its experimental feasibility~\cite{KNIGHT2003147, PhysRevA.68.020301, PhysRevA.69.012310, Roldan15122005, PhysRevA.78.042304, PhysRevLett.108.010502, Crespi2013, PhysRevLett.103.090504, science.1174436, PhysRevLett.104.100503, Matjeschk_2012}.
+The QW exhibits nontrivial topological phases\cite{PhysRevA.82.033429, PhysRevB.84.195139, Kitagawa2012, PhysRevB.88.121406, PhysRevB.102.035418}, whose topological number can be easily tuned in various experiments.
+This allows us to vary the position of the domain wall by changing parameters over time and space, which makes the edge states to follow the moving domain wall.
+We study the dynamics of edge states of QW following the moving domain wall of the topological numbers at a constant velocity.
 This system can be mapped to the uniform linear motion of a particle obeying a Dirac equation\cite{PhysRevA.73.054302, PhysRevA.97.062111}, implying that Lorentz invariance and relativistic effects govern dynamics of edge states.
-We propose a method for fast and high-fidelity edge states transfer by seriously taking into account these relativistic effects.
-Furthermore, we investigate effects of dissipation, such as bit and phase flips in the internal states of the QW, on the transfer efficiency of edge states.
-We reveal an intriguing dependence of transfer efficiency on the transfer velocity with dissipation.
-This behavior can be explained by the relativistic correlations of the internal states of the edge states.
+We propose a protocol for fast and high-fidelity edge states transfer by taking into account these relativistic effects, such as the Lorentz contraction.
+Furthermore, we investigate effects of dissipation, such as bit and phase flips of the internal states of the QW, on the transfer efficiency.
+We reveal an intriguing velocity-dependent robustness of the transfer process in the presence of a specific type of decoherence.
+This behavior also originates from the relativistic effects of the internal states of the edge states.